izzyreal/vmpc-docs/getting_started.rst

 .. note::

     These are approximations.
 Depending on what other software you are running and various system configurations, you may need a larger buffer, or maybe you can go lower than the suggested buffer sizes, without introducing audio artifacts.
+Use trial and error to find a glitch-free buffer size that suits your needs.

 Plugin
 ++++++
 When you open VMPC2000XL as a plugin in your DAW or plugin host, there are no audio/MIDI settings that can be configured in VMPC2000XL.
-It is your DAW/host that determines the buffer size and sampling rate.
+It is your DAW/host that determines the buffer size and sample rate.
 If you notice a big delay between triggering a pad and hearing the sound, please refer to the documentation of your DAW/host to find out how to change the buffer size.

 For some suggested buffer size settings, see `Audio buffer size`_.